AbdallahHossam/TicTacToeNN/README.md

 ## Running the application

+### Windows Executable ready to run:

+Use this link to download a ready to run executable built for Windows 10:  [Link](https://drive.google.com/drive/folders/126t2utXS0nKdi99TEh8VCHq7UrLMnhlR?usp=sharing)

 ### To build the code, two libraries are required:

 1- The wxwidgets library is required to generate the game frame (https://www.wxwidgets.org/).
 The application was built using wxwidgets-3.1.5.